mikaelm1/MMLoginRegister/README.md

 ## Usage

-Setup is done programatically inside the view controller that will handle the login and registration.
+Setup is done programmatically inside the view controller that will handle the login and registration.

 #### Declare the variable inside your view controller
 ```swift